cmatskas/auth0demo/Readme.md

 - An Auth0 account
 - .NET Core SDK
-- Visual Studio 2017 15.3 or Visual Studio Code
+- Visual Studio 2017 (Update 15.3 or later) or Visual Studio Code

-To allow our ASP.NET Core application to integrate with Auth0, we need an Auth0 application.
+To allow our ASP.NET Core application to integrate with Auth0, we need to create an Auth0 application.
 The instructions on how to set this up can be found [here](https://auth0.com/docs/quickstart/webapp/aspnet-core/v2/00-intro).
 However, I've added a quick guide here as well to save you some time.

 On your Auth0 **Dashboard**, click on **Clients** and then click on the *Big Red Button* to **+Create New Client**.
 On the modal window, choose a meaningful name for your app and then, since we're working with ASP.NET Core, choose **Regular Web Application** as per the image below: